What is the cost of living in Missouri?

 Missouri is home to over 6.1 million people.
 The state has the lowest cost of living in the US.

 According to LivingCost, the average monthly cost of living in Missouri for a single person is approximately $1,957.
-This includes costs for rent, utilities, food, and transport.
-For a family of four, the monthly cost of living rises to just over $4,800.
+This equates to just under $23,500 annually.
+These figures include costs for rent, utilities, food, and transport.

 How much does housing cost in Missouri?

-As of March 2023, the average home value in Missouri is estimated to be around $227,347, according to the Zillow Home Value Index as of March 2023.
+As of October 2024, the average home value in Missouri is estimated to be around $247,482, according to the Zillow Home Value Index.

 How much do utilities cost in Missouri?